-Earlier, I lamented about how I shouldn’t repurpose my old content and have it remain behind the curtain of academia.
-This feeling was based on my initial reaction to trying to create content solely for its own sake.
+Earlier, I lamented how I shouldn’t repurpose my old content and have it remain behind the curtain of academia.
+I based this feeling on my initial reaction to trying to create content solely for its own sake (part of my refinement and evolution process).
 At the time, I thought and said it was shit.
 But as I look back at it again to use as fodder . . . er research for my next piece, I realized that it might not be that bad.
 Not now, at least.
 In fact, what may have made me so judgmental was when I ran it through Grammarly and saw my text light up like an error-filled Christmas tree.
-I thought to myself, “That’s how much I need to rewrite?!!”
+I thought, “That’s how much I need to rewrite?!!”

-For those not familiar with Grammarly, it’s “spell-check” on steroids.
+For those unfamiliar with Grammarly, it’s “spell-check” on steroids.
 As long as you don’t let it dominate your editing process (like I let it earlier), it’s a somewhat helpful tool.
-Zoe Bee did an excellent video about the pitfalls of the program, which you can see below.
+Zoe Bee did an excellent video about the program’s pitfalls, which you can see below.

-Anyway, after relegating it to what I called “run-of-the-mill, undergrad fare,” I’m starting to change my mind.
-Although I still acknowledge that it lacks the polish that it would have gotten had it not been written in haste, I think it might have enough substance to stand on its own.
-At best, that “nugget of insight” I believe is still there, is there.
-At worst, it’s a lesson on how maybe I shouldn’t flaunt my old work as “good”.
-Nevertheless, it still merits some sort of repurposing.
+After relegating it to what I called “run-of-the-mill undergrad fare,” I’m starting to change my mind.
+Although I still acknowledge that it lacks the polish it would have gotten had it not been written in haste, I think it might have enough substance to stand on.
+At best, that “nugget of insight,” I believe is still there, is there.
+At worst, it’s a lesson on how maybe I shouldn’t flaunt my old work as “good.”
+Nevertheless, it still merits some repurposing.

 Whatever the case, here is my new plan.
-I will once again repurpose my old content, use Grammarly (sparingly), and bank on the fact that it wasn’t as shitty as I thought it was.
+I will again repurpose my old content, use Grammarly (sparingly), and bank on the fact that it wasn’t as shitty as I thought.
 Worst case scenario, I can use them as examples of the futility of polishing turds.